-Valentine’s Day “Heart Attack” Family Activity is simple and a meaningful way to remind our children what this holiday is really about!
+Valentine’s Day family activity is simple and a meaningful way to remind our children what this holiday is really about!

 Ever since I first dated my husband I would “Heart Attack” him on Valentine’s Day.
 I pretty much did this until a few years ago.
 I absolutely loved plotting my mission to fill his office, car or desk full of cheese Valentine’s Day decor and stuff.

 That was fun to do for my sweetheart but I also want my kids to know Valentine’s day is so much more than a romantic holiday.
-It’s about serving, smiling, calling, noticing the tired cashier at the grocery store, pausing in your busyness to see the beauty that you’ve been given.
+It’s about serving, smiling, calling and noticing the tired cashier at the grocery store.
+It’s about pausing in the busyness of your day to see the beauty that you’ve been given.
 It’s receiving God’s love and letting it overflow to others.

 Valentine’s Day “Heart Attack” Family Activity

 For several years now we have “Heart Attacked” each other as a Valentine’s day family activity!
 Each year it looks different depending on the age and stage of life they are in but the basics usually stay the same: share words of affirmation with each other, give each other an act of service and remember God’s love for us.

 This is the basic idea:

 - We give each other a note of appreciation (our 3yr old used to scribble his love).